-- Report11, information from other Government departments, the statutory consultees and regulators, information from the nominators and other published reports.
-If additional local information was available, for example, an EIA scoping report or a locally relevant Strategic Flood Risk Assessment, it has been used to inform the appraisal where appropriate and referenced as footnotes. - 1.8 The methods used for AoS/SEA are detailed in the Main AoS Report.
+1.8 The methods used for AoS/SEA are detailed in the Main AoS Report.
 The AoS uses objectives as a means of identifying and appraising the potential significant effects of building new nuclear power stations on the environment and communities.
-The sustainability objectives that have been agreed for the appraisal of the revised draft Nuclear NPS are detailed in Annex E of the Environmental Study and the Main AoS Report.
-Appendix 1 of this AoS Report sets out the guide questions that are used with each sustainability objective to help focus the appraisal in a more systematic way.
+The sustainability objectives that have been agreed for the appraisal of the draft Nuclear NPS are detailed in Annex E of the Environmental Study and the Main AoS Report.
+Appendix I of this AoS Report sets out the guide questions that are used with each sustainability objective to help focus the appraisal in a more systematic way.
 The sustainability objectives used in the Environmental Study were grouped into themes for sustainable development in order to help focus on the key issues for appraisal.
 This is set out in the following table: